 Recognition Through Leaderboards

 Displaying goals and milestones based on individual performance may seem like a high school peer pressure tactic, but it’s not!
-Leaderboard create energy.
-And, there’s nothing wrong with a little friendly competition.
+Leaderboards create energy.
+And there’s nothing wrong with a little friendly competition.
 Just be prepared to reward/recognize small accomplishments as well as the more significant ones.
 For team members who are slower to reach goals than others, it is important to keep the momentum going.